Rodan (band): 1995–present: Disbandment and post-Rodan projects

+Rodan broke up in 1995, with the members pursuing other musical interests.

 Mueller co-founded the band June of 44 in 1994.
 O'Neil played in the bands The King Cobra, The Naysayer, and Retsin.
-Noble played in the chamber music group Rachel's which also featured contributions from Coultras and Mueller.
+Noble played in the chamber music group Rachel's which also featured contributions from Coultas and Mueller.

 Mueller and Noble also co-founded the band Shipping News in 1996 which was active until Noble's death in 2012.
 Noble was also part of the band Per Mission.

-In 1996, O'Neil recruited Coultras to work with her on The Sonora Pine which disbanded the next year after releasing two albums.
+In 1996, O'Neil recruited Coultas to work with her on The Sonora Pine which disbanded the next year after releasing two albums.

 Weiss was part of the band Sunspring and Cook was active in the bands Crain and Cerebellum.